nassimabedi/slate/source/index.html.md

 Welcome to the Manam API!
 You can use our API to access Manam API endpoints, which is a IDaaS and can register, login, conform, recover, Google Login oauth2.

-We have language bindings in Shell, Ruby, Python, and JavaScript!
+We have language bindings in Shell (for shell use httpie (https://httpie.org/) ), and JavaScript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Manam